Expect an Insightful, Experienced, and Student-Focused Faculty

 - Highest accreditation: The Saunders College of Business is AACSB-accredited, which represents the highest standard of achievement for business schools worldwide.
 Less than 5% of the world’s 13,000 business programs have earned AACSB Accreditation.

-- Nationally ranked: You will find that the Saunders College of Business at RIT ranks high in many national surveys, including those by Business Week and the Princeton Review.
-Here are some highlights from U.S. News & World Report:
+- Nationally ranked: You will find that the Saunders College of Business at RIT ranks high in many national surveys, including those by Businessweek, Princeton Review and U.S. News & World Report.